adammcdonagh/open-task-framework/README.md

 ### Lazy Loading Variables

 By default, all variables are loaded whenever the variables file is loaded.
 This can be slow if you have a large number of variables, or there are variables that some tasks use that others don't.
 To avoid this, you can set the `OTF_LAZY_LOAD_VARIABLES` environment variable to `1`.
 This will only load variables that are used by the task definition at runtime.

+## Filters

+All of the standard Jinja2 filters are available, as well as some additional ones that are useful for OTF.

+You can add your own custom filters by placing them in the `<config>/filters` directory.
+Examples can be found in the `tests/cfg/filters` directory, or the defaults under `src/opentaskpy/filters`, these are simple Python functions.
+For more information on writing custom filters, see the [Jinja2 documentation](https://jinja.palletsprojects.com/en/stable/api/#writing-filters).

+The following filters are available by default:

+- `base64_encode` - Encodes a string using base64
+- `base64_decode` - Decodes a string using base64
+- `delta_days` - Returns a new datetime object + or - the number of delta days
+- `delta_hours` - Returns a new datetime object + or - the number of delta hours
+- `utc_now` - Returns a new datetime object in UTC
+- `now_utc` - Alias for `utc_now`
+- `now` - Returns a new datetime object in the local timezone of the worker
+- `now_localtime` - Alias for `now`

 ## Runtime Overrides